hanif-shafei/Notes/AWS/AWS_EC2_Intro.md

 ### Common Terminology

 - **Instance**: A virtual server created in the cloud, not tied to physical hardware.
+It's an instance created inside a physical server.
 - **Region**: The geographical area where AWS data centers are located.
 - **AZ (Availability Zone)**: A specific physical data center within a region.
 - **AMI (Amazon Machine Image)**: A pre-configured template containing software, OS, and configurations needed to launch an instance.